ProcedureRadar

 Kevin Monangai

-ProcedureRadar LLC, New Jersey, United States
+LocalLayer AI LLC d/b/a ProcedureRadar, New Jersey, United States

 Your notice must include: (a) a description of the copyrighted work, (b) the URL of the allegedly infringing material, (c) your contact information, (d) a statement of good faith belief that the use is not authorized, and (e) a statement under penalty of perjury that the information is accurate and you are the copyright owner or authorized to act on their behalf.

-11. Liquidated Damages
+11. Liquidated Damages and Injunctive Relief

-You acknowledge that unauthorized systematic extraction, scraping, or redistribution of ProcedureRadar data would cause substantial harm to ProcedureRadar that would be difficult to quantify.
-Accordingly, you agree that in the event of a material breach of Section 5 (Prohibited Uses) involving systematic data extraction, scraping, or redistribution, ProcedureRadar shall be entitled to liquidated damages of fifty thousand dollars ($50,000) per incident, in addition to any other remedies available at law or in equity.
-This liquidated damages provision reflects a reasonable estimate of the harm caused by such breaches and is not intended as a penalty.
+(a) Liquidated damages.
+You acknowledge that unauthorized systematic extraction, scraping, redistribution, caching beyond permitted limits, model training in violation of Section 6B, rate-limit circumvention, or use of ProcedureRadar data to build, train, support, or operate a Competing Product would cause substantial harm to ProcedureRadar that would be difficult to quantify at the time of breach.
+Accordingly, you agree that in the event of any Violation of Section 5, 6A, 6B, or 6C, ProcedureRadar shall be entitled to liquidated damages of fifty thousand US dollars ($50,000) per Violation, in addition to any other remedies available at law or in equity.

 12. Arbitration and Dispute Resolution